 say cybersecurity assessments of third parties are their next biggest hurdle

-This is Venminder’s third annual whitepaper.
-This year we expanded the survey to include respondents from the wider financial services and financial technology industries.
-We believe this year’s results provide a broader lens to look at the third party risk management industry as a whole and, on balance, acknowledge the shared challenges of managing a highly outsourced vendor model.
+This is Venminder’s fourth annual whitepaper.
+This year we again expanded the survey to include respondents from a wider variety of industries.
+We believe this year’s results provide a broader lens to look at the third-party risk management industry as a whole and, on balance, acknowledge the shared challenges of managing a highly outsourced vendor model.